Dismal Creek

-Dismal Creek, a wildland in the George Washington and Jefferson National Forests of western Virginia, has been recognized by the Wilderness Society as a special place worthy of protection from logging and road construction.
-The Wilderness Society has designated the area as a "Mountain Treasure".
+Dismal Creek is a wildland in the George Washington and Jefferson National Forests of western Virginia.
+It has been recognized by the Wilderness Society as a special place worthy of protection from logging and road construction, and a "Mountain Treasure".

 With several trails and a series of beautiful streams, this large area is popular with hikers, hunters, horseback riders, and fishermen.

 The area is part of the Angels Rest Cluster.

 Location and access

 The area is in the Appalachian Mountains of Southwestern Virginia, about 3 miles west of White Gate, Virginia.
 The wildland is mostly composed of the drainage of Dismal Creek, formed by a bowl between Flat Top Mountain on the northwest, Brushy Mountain on the southeast, and Sugar Run Mountain on the north.

 The following trails give access to the area: